 Providing educational materials such as the iChill app available for smart phones and PCs and MACs to support a community-oriented approach is an important way we promote independence as well as education about the biology of the human body and how it responds to traumatic events and most importantly, how to restore or enhance resiliency.
 Our goal is to make the skills a part of healing in daily life, to increase a sense of one’s ability to help him/herself, to learn how to bring the body, mind and spirit into greater balance and to encourage people to pass the skills along to friends and loved ones.

-TRI is implementing a State of California, Mental Health Services Act project in San Bernardino County, CA through its Department of Behavioral Health Innovations Department, which implements CRM county wide via a Train-the-Trainer program.
-Community members from 7 underserved groups (designated by the Department of Behavioral Health) are participating in training as CRM trainers.
-The 3-year project is completing its second year.
-Due to early successes in year 1, TRI received an extension to the Innovations Funding, which is providing CRM training and a Train-the-Trainer program to 44 active duty service members, veterans and their families.
-The preliminary research is demonstrating a reduction in symptoms of depression, anxiety and hostility at statistically significant levels.
+TRI has implemented a State of California, Mental Health Services Act project in San Bernardino County, CA through its Department of Behavioral Health Innovations Department, which implemented CRM county wide via a Train-the-Trainer program.
+Community members from 7 underserved groups (designated by the Department of Behavioral Health) participated in training to become CRM Skills trainers.
+The 3-year project is completed December 31, 2013. .
+Due to early successes in year 1, TRI received an extension to the Innovations Funding, which provided CRM training and a Train-the-Trainer program to 44 active duty service members, veterans and their families.
+The research has demonstrated a reduction in symptoms of depression, anxiety and hostility at statistically significant levels.

 The Unitarian Universalist Service Committee has funded an 8-phase project in the Central Plateau and Port au Prince in Haiti.
 TRI has trained 61 CRM trainers.
 A research project co-funded by HelpAge was completed in July of 2012.
 The preliminary results indicated that there was a statistically significant difference between the treatment and control groups (p=.03), pre-test to post-test, on the Depression sub-scale of the Hopkins 25 and on the Hopkins 25 overall.